lucasjellema/tech-radar-prototype2/development-log.md

 - define viewpoint.template.blip.opacity and apply when drawing blips; radarBlips.js - line 429 (currently hard code 0.4)

+- sizes configurator and editor

 ## April 18th
 - Generate Radar (object type & rating type, objects, ratings, sector & ring & shape & blip configuration from CSV file) - note: only fresh viewpoint with fresh objects and ratings and types - no merging with existing data
 - show viewpoints in data explorer
+- colors configurator and editor

 ## April 17th
 - upon import csv:
   - allow values to be defined for unmapped object and rating properties